A Long-extended Party

 Should read: “Response: Action: If you control a unique Noldor character, give another character +1 [willpower] until the end of the phase and lower your threat by 3.”

-ALeP’s note: The changes in the Elves of Lórien starter deck basically bring these cards back in line with their original text from the Dwarrowdelf expansion.
+ALeP’s Note: The changes in the Elves of Lórien starter deck basically bring these cards back in line with their original text from the Dwarrowdelf expansion.

 Shadows of Mirkwood Expansion [SoM]